 “San Francisco Camp Fire Girls: Summer Activities 1949”

 Ukiah Daily Journal June 13, 1977; Daily Independent Journal (San Rafael, California) April 1, 1963.

 On my desk I have the 1966 Directory of Accredited Camps for Boys and Girls published by the American Camping Association.
 I used this directory when applying for summer jobs many years ago.
 Yenis Hante was a small camp with a relatively short season of only five weeks.
 I wanted to work as a camp counselor for at least two months.
 At Yenis Hante I had met counselors who had worked at other camps and sometimes had jobs lined up for the month of August after Yenis Hante closed.

 In 1966 California had twenty-one Camp Fire Girls’ resident camps accredited by the American Camping Association.
 (Now the American Camp Association) They spread north from Camp Wolahi, the San Diego camp near Julian, to Camp Kimtu in Humboldt County and east into the Sierra Nevada Mountains

-If we examine the entire twentieth century there have been more than three score Camp Fire Girls’ camps in California.
+During the twentieth century there were more than three score Camp Fire Girls’ camps in California.
 Some of these, for example Mawahua and Woape, were ephemeral, listed only once in The Handbook of Summer Camps or a newspaper article.
 There might have been others which left no record at all.

 Just over a dozen of the sixty camps, mostly sponsored by San Francisco Bay area or Los Angeles area Camp Fire councils, operated for fifty years or longer.
 Those with the longest time spans are Nawakwa, Wolahi, Gold Hollow, Wastahi, Wasewagan, Minaluta and Minkalo.
 Other long-lived camps were Celio, Yallani, Augusta, Metaka and Okizu.